kristoff-it/kristoff.it/content/blog/zig-multi-sequence-for-loops/index.md

-If we were to do this with the original array-of-structs layout, for each monster we would have to load from memory 46 bytes of data that we don't care about (33 from the `dna` field, plus 13 of padding) over the 9 bytes that we do need.
-That's a waste rate of 500%!
+If we were to do this with the original array-of-structs layout, for each monster we would have to load from memory 39 bytes of data that we don't care about (33 from the `dna` field, plus 6 of padding) over the 9 bytes that we do need.
+That's a waste rate of more than 400%!

 With the struct-of-arrays layout we only load from memory data that we do care about, which can have a tremendous